-The Civil Division is responsible for representing the interests of the United States and its agencies in the courts of the Eastern District of Texas.
-The Division is supervised by the Civil Chief, who is located in the Tyler office along with three other civil AUSAs.
-Two additional civil AUSAs are stationed in the Beaumont office.
-The Affirmative Civil Enforcement (ACE) Coordinator for the District is currently assigned to the Plano office, along with another AUSA who handles defensive cases.
+The Civil Division is responsible for representing the interests of the United States and its agencies in the Eastern District of Texas.
+The Division has eight AUSAs dedicated to civil work and supervised by the Civil Chief, who is located in the Plano office.
+The Affirmative Civil Enforcement (ACE) Coordinator for the District is currently assigned to the Tyler office.
+A full-time investigator is in the Plano office.

 The priorities of the Civil Division are defending the United States in cases brought against it, affirmatively pursuing civil remedies and penalties for fraud against the government, and enforcing criminal fine and restitution orders.

-The Division handles a wide variety of defensive cases including employment discrimination cases, Federal Tort Claims Act claims (including medical malpractice, personal injury and wrongful death cases), immigration, prisoners' suits and commercial litigation.
+The Division handles a wide variety of defensive cases, including employment discrimination cases, Federal Tort Claims Act matters (including medical malpractice, personal injury and wrongful death cases), immigration, prisoner suits, and commercial litigation.

-The division has an ACE AUSA and investigator who pursue causes of action for fraud against the government and drug diversion, as parallel proceedings with criminal cases and as civil penalty only cases.
-In fact, the ACE program recovers millions of dollars every year on behalf of America's taxpayers.
+The ACE group investigates and litigates matters involving fraud against the government and drug diversion.
+The District’s ACE program recovers millions of dollars every year on behalf of America's taxpayers.

-The District has an award winning, aggressive Financial Litigation Unit that enforces federal and non-federal restitution orders and fines.
+The District has an award-winning, aggressive Financial Litigation Unit, headed by an AUSA in Tyler, that enforces federal and non-federal restitution orders and fines.
 The unit is also responsible for collecting civil judgments owed to the United States.

 The U.S. Attorney's Office is not authorized to provide legal assistance to private citizens or to represent them.